 SEDAP Application Guidelines

-DRA will announce the opening of the SEDAP cycle as early as Spring of each year.
-Funding for projects will depend upon the receipt of DRA’s annual appropriation and passage of the DRA budget at the annual Governor’s Quorum Meeting which takes place in late February each year.
+Funding for projects will depend upon the receipt of DRA’s annual appropriation and passage of the DRA budget at the annual Governors' Quorum Meeting which takes place in late February each year.
 Each state’s allocation of SEDAP funding shall be made available for eligible projects, provided the state assessed dues have been remitted in full.

 Eligible applicants should work with Local Development District (LDD) offices to prepare and submit applications to the DRA.
 Once project applications are received, a review and determination of project eligibility are made, and projects are then divided into Tier 1 and Tier 2 eligible projects or are considered ineligible to receive funding.
 Any applicant whose project is found to be ineligible will be allowed to appeal this decision by working with the LDD and/or DRA to provide additional documentation or other supporting documents to address the material issue(s) cited.

-Tier 1 projects must meet each of the following three federal priorities, as outlined in the Eligibility Guidelines: 1) job creation and/or retention will be protected with a participation agreement, 2) DRA funds will leverage other sources of public and/or private funds, and 3) the project will have a regional impact.
+Tier 1 projects must meet each of the following three federal priorities, as outlined in the Eligibility Guidelines: 1) job creation and/or retention utilizing a participation agreement, 2) include other sources of public and/or private funds, and 3) have a regional impact.
 In addition, projects meeting the imminent health or safety threat classification can be considered a Tier 1 project with proper documentation and support from the appropriate state or federal agency (i.e. Department of Environmental Quality).
 Finally, projects considered to be state economic development priority projects (by the Governor’s office) can be considered a Tier 1 project without meeting all three required federal priorities, provided the Governor’s office: 1) recommends the project for funding, 2) certifies the project, 3) requests a waiver of the unmet Tier 1 criteria and 4) provides to the Federal Co-Chairman justification for the waiver.
 Tier one projects may be recommended for funding by the state at any time during the announced open funding window.
 This will provide an expedited pathway for Tier 1 projects.

 “Critical Development” projects are defined as projects including $300 million or more in investment (public and/or private), and other than for technology-related projects, 350 or more jobs created and/or retained.
 These type projects would naturally fit the requirements of the expedited process should the host state so choose to make this request.
 Projects must have a multiple state impact and result in immediate and long-term benefits for the area served.